mattermost/docs/source/deploy/mobile-app-changelog.md

  - Calls: Added the host controls menu, allowing the current host (or admin) to transfer host duties to another.
  - Calls: Added remove participant & view profile commands.
  - Calls: Host controls - **Mute all** option was added to participants list.
- - Calls: Host controls - added stop screenshare, mute and lower hand functionalities.
+ - Calls: Host controls - added stop screenshare, mute, and lower hand functionalities.
  - Changed the prioritized user autocomplete results based on recency and thread activity.
  - Updated the default themes to reduce eye strain (particularly on the dark themes).
  - Improved status management to avoid missing notifications.